Back to news

 The reported mechanism behind the supposed gain follows a sensible pattern, even if the headline number is unconfirmed: optimised kernels for the attention operations that dominate transformer compute, better use of the neural engine and GPU cores, request batching to keep the hardware busy, and tighter memory management between model layers.
 These are the right levers to pull.
 The dispute is over how much they actually moved the needle, not whether they exist.

 The benchmark figures attached to this story are also unverified.
 Reports describe a 7B model jumping from 15 tokens per second to 34 on an M3 MacBook Pro, and a 13B model running at 18 tokens per second on a 16GB device.
-No published source provides those before-and-after numbers, and they don't match Apple's own MLX throughput research.
+No published source provides those before-and-after numbers, and they don't match Apple's own MLX throughput research (opens in a new tab).
 Read them as illustrative at best.
 The broader point stands regardless: on-device generation is now fast enough for interactive work, translation, summarising, code completion, writing help, on recent Apple hardware.

 Supporting AI Kick Start editorial image for apple-on-device-ai-mlx-framework-update.